great-expectations/great_expectations/docs/reference/core_concepts/validation_operators_and_actions.rst

 An action is a way to take an arbitrary method and make it configurable and runnable within a data context.

 The only requirement from an action is for it to have a `run` method.
 The `run` method will consume and return a `payload`, which can be used to pass information from one ValidationAction to another.
-The `payload` is a dictionary that will have the name of the ValidationAction as a key, a nested dictionary w the `class` of the ValidationAction and any additional parameters returned by the ValidationAction as its value.
+The `payload` is a dictionary that will have the name of the ValidationAction as a key, and a nested dictionary containing the `class` of the ValidationAction and any additional parameters returned by the ValidationAction as its value.

 GE comes with a list of actions that we consider useful and you can reuse in your pipelines.
 Most of them take in validation results and do something with them.